RnD-Indowings/IW-Mosaic-X5/README.md

 ## Requirements

-To run this node, you need the following dependencies:
+To run this node, you need the following dependencies (Go to the STAR section and you can find out those 2 repos there):

 - [`nmea_msgs`](https://github.com/ros-drivers/nmea_msgs)
 - [`septentrio_gnss_driver`](https://github.com/septentrio-gnss/septentrio_gnss_driver)